lxlgarnett/image-similarity-checker/README.md

 -   `--output`: Optional path to save the similarity report to a file while also printing to the console.
 Parent directories are created automatically when needed, and the path must refer to a file (not a directory).
 -   `--exclude`: One or more directories to skip when searching for images.
 Paths can be absolute or relative to the target directory.
+-   The report always concludes with a summary showing how many images were processed, how many similar groups were found, and how many images were unique.

 Example with custom hash parameters: